oracle-livelabs/oci-core/node-red/lab3-install-node-red/install-node-red.md

 `grunt build`

 You are done with the installation of Node-RED.
 Before we run Node-RED, we want to first update the Network Security List in OCI and the
-`iptables` of the OAL installatio.
+`iptables` of the OAL installation.

 You may now proceed to the next lab.